Same-sex marriage in Northern Ireland: Religious performance

+The Methodist Church in Ireland states that marriage is "a relationship, intended as permanent, between one man and one woman" in its "Practical Expressions of Methodist Belief" document.
+The church opposes "all debased forms of sexuality and sexual practice, whether heterosexual or homosexual" but asks for "understanding and tolerance for those whose sexual orientation is towards those of their own gender" and encourages the wider church "to give a greater lead in the education of society, including Christians, regarding this issue, so that ignorance, prejudice and fear may disappear".
+The Association of Baptist Churches in Ireland affirms "the creation ordinance of marriage as the lifelong union of one man and one woman" in its Doctrinal Statement.

 Public opinion

 A September 2014 LucidTalk poll for the Belfast Telegraph showed that 40.1% of the population supported same-sex marriage, while 39.4% opposed and 20.5% either had or stated no opinion.
 Of those that gave an opinion, 50.5% supported and 49.5% opposed same-sex marriage.
 A poll in May 2015 found that 68% of the population supported same-sex marriage, with support rising to 75% in Belfast.
 A "mass rally", organised by the Irish Congress of Trade Unions, Amnesty International, and the Rainbow Project took place in Belfast on 13 June 2015, with a 20,000 person turnout.
 A June 2016 poll placed support for same-sex marriage at 70%, while those opposing it at 22%.

 A December 2016 LucidTalk poll found that 65.22% of people surveyed supported the legalisation of same-sex marriage in Northern Ireland.
 However, a majority of unionist respondents was opposed to same-sex marriage in Northern Ireland, with only 37.04% in favour (with support rising to 71% for unionists aged between 18 and 24 years of age).
 By contrast, 92.92% of nationalist respondents and 95.75% of Alliance/Green/PBP voters were in favour.

 An April 2018 Sky Data poll placed support for same-sex marriage in Northern Ireland at 76%, with 18% opposed.

 A 2019 poll conducted by YouGov revealed that 70% of British people agreed that same-sex marriage should be legalised in Northern Ireland (up from 65% in 2018), including 55% of those living in Northern Ireland.
 Among Conservative voters, 62% (up from 54% in 2018) expressed support for the introduction of same-sex marriage in Northern Ireland.
 81% of "Remain" voters said they supported same-sex marriage, compared to 60% of "Leave" voters (this was at a time when in the aftermath of the 2016 EU referendum the issue of Brexit dominated British politics).
 In Northern Ireland itself, 72% of women supported same-sex marriage, compared to 40% of men.